makerdao/auction-demo-keeper/tests/TESTING.md

 ```
 ./run-testchain
 ```
 It will have a single live auction.
-For a full list of contracts included in the `default-auction-demo-keeper` snapshot, you can reference the ____ address files generated from the provisioning script.
+For a full list of contracts included in the `default-auction-demo-keeper` snapshot, you can reference the address files in `/out`, which is generated from the provisioning script.

 You're now able to implement `auction-demo-keeper` tests in `keeper.test.js` and run them against the testchain.
-If you need to connect to the testchain through seth, ensure the following env variables are set:
+If you need to connect to the testchain through `seth`, ensure the following env variables are set:
 ```
 export ETH_GAS=${ETH_GAS:-"7000000"} # Ganache's default block gas limit
 export SETH_STATUS=yes